jeremyjordan/midi-lm/README.md

 ## Resuming a training run

-You can also continue training from a saved checkpoint using the `resume` command.
+You can also continue training from a checkpoint saved in Weights and Biases using the `resume` command.
 This command assumes that you have a checkpoint saved as a Weights and Biases artifact.
 It will load the configuration from the run associated with the provided artifact, and then can optionally provide a set of overrides passed from the command line.
 Anything after the `--` is treated as a Hydra override command.
 You can use this to update certain configurations from the original run which you would like to change, such as training for more epochs.

 ```
-resume jeremytjordan/midi-language-modeling-test/model-bmpqj6ev:v2 -- trainer.max_epochs=20
+resume user/project/model:tag -- trainer.max_epochs=20
 ```